Apple iPhone 17 Pro Max vs OnePlus 12R

 Frequently Asked Questions

-Apple iPhone 17 Pro Max excels if you value brightest iphone display ever (3000 nits peak outdoor).
-OnePlus 12R is better if you prioritize exceptional battery life (5,500mah) with very fast 80w charging (us).
-Pick based on your budget and daily use.
+Apple iPhone 17 Pro Max is the better choice if you prioritize brightest iphone display ever (3000 nits peak outdoor).
+OnePlus 12R wins if you value exceptional battery life (5,500mah) with very fast 80w charging (us).
+Both are rated highly (4.8★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure